 Time for a second opinion: my male friends are alright, so I used them as a better yardstick for how fit I really was.
-Unhelpfully, my most trusted and cynical male confidant judged them all to be awful—cutester: "annoying," normcore: "looks like prison bait," health goth: "just straight up dickhead who thinks dressing like Sporty Spice is acceptable"—but even he agreed with the rest, who said normcore was the most attractive option.
+Unhelpfully, my most trusted and cynical male confidant judged them all to be awful – cutester: "annoying", normcore: "looks like prison bait", health goth: "just straight up bellend who thinks dressing like Sporty Spice is acceptable" – but even he agreed with the rest, who said normcore was the most attractive option.

 This made sense.
-He lives in London, and is therefore desensitized to young women dressing like his pregnant mom in family photos from the 80s.
+He and the others all live in London, and are therefore most desensitised to young women dressing like their pregnant mums in family photos from the 80s.

 Most important of all categories, perhaps, was someone who knows about fashion judging me and my appearance.
-Yes, I may have slurred normcore, health goth, and cutester as nothing more than clothing trends but looking cool is the means by which youth cultures rope in new recruits, grow and endure.
+Yes, I may have slurred normcore, health goth and cutester as nothing more than clothing trends but looking cool is the means by which youth cultures endure.
 For my assessment, I turned to Bertie Brandes, VICE writer and current contributing Features Editor at i-D.

 These were her informed rulings:

 But there's more to it than that.
-Interestingly, each of these trends seeks out comfort—both physical and emotional—in a city that is an increasingly hostile and confusing place for young people to live in.
-All the trends prize being cosy and comfy over any other criteria, be that health goths dressed in their slippers, normcorers dressed like their moms, or cutesters dressed in their childhoods.
+Interestingly, each of these trends seeks out comfort – both physical and emotional – in a city that's an increasingly hostile and confusing place for young people to live.
+All the trends prize being cosy and comfy over any other criteria, be that health goths dressed in their slippers, normcorers dressed like their mums, or cutesters dressed in their childhoods.

 Strutting around as a health goth gives you the camouflage of fitness.
 What is the camouflage of fitness?
 It is the reason no one takes the piss out of joggers in the street even though they look fucking stupid.
 These days, it seems there's some kind of unwritten rule that you can't knock an athlete.